Previous

 Original price was: ₹299.00.Current price is: ₹199.00.

 The Simple Moving Average (SMA) crossover strategy involves using two moving averages of different periods (e.g., 50-day and 200-day) to signal potential buy or sell opportunities.
 When the shorter-term SMA crosses above the longer-term SMA, it suggests a buy signal, and when it crosses below, it indicates a sell signal.
 Traders use this strategy to capture trends in asset prices, but it’s important to complement it with other indicators and risk management techniques due to its limitations in volatile markets.
+This strategy can be effectively implemented using Amibroker AFL, enabling traders to automate and refine their trading signals.

 Trust Badge Image